mdcutone/psychxr/docs/installing.rst

     set PSYCHXR_BUILD_LIBOVR=1

-The above command is redundant at this time.
-Since LibOVR is the only supported interface and *PsychXR* would be pretty useless without it, ``PSYCHXR_BUILD_LIBOVR`` defaults to ``1`` even without specifying the above command.
-In the future, other interfaces may be installed selectively this way.

 The installer needs to know where the Oculus PC SDK files are located to build the LibOVR extension.
 The SDK contains files needed to compile the interface which are provided by the manufacturer.
 It does this by looking at the value of